shubh25bai11151-droid/Digital-Literacy-/Task-5-casestudy/report.md

 ---

 ## 💡 Reflection: Challenges, Tools, and Insights
 One of the most significant learning curves in this project involved navigating the technical structure of GitHub; initially, I made the common mistake of creating empty files instead of actual directories for my tasks.
 Correcting this taught me how version control truly organizes data.
-Another challenge was ensuring my digital identity accurately reflected my position as a Mechanical Engineering student while showcasing my technical proficiency in Python.
+Another challenge was ensuring my digital identity accurately reflected my position as a  CSE Engineering student while showcasing my technical proficiency in Python.

 The most exciting and interesting part of this journey was working with Canva.
 As someone in a core engineering branch, learning to translate complex digital safety concepts into a visually compelling infographic was a creative breakthrough.
 It showed me that technical communication isn't just about data, but also about design and accessibility.
 Exploring professional platforms like LinkedIn and Kaggle was equally impactful; setting up these accounts forced me to think about my long-term career trajectory and how to document my growth in Propulsion and Rocket Dynamics alongside my coding skills.